40bits/teamwall/Readme.markdown

 ##GUI##

-Clicking on the Gear in the lower left corner will bring up a management gui which allows some basic operations to manage the dashboard (work in progress).
+Clicking on the Gear in the lower left corner will bring up a management gui which allows some basic operations to manage the dashboard (work in progress) and you can move the instruments around.
 This all works also in tablets.

 # Feedback #